radanskoric/radanskoric.github.io/_posts/2023-10-31-experiment-gradual-typing.markdown

 > I absolutely do not consider this a definite verdict on the typing question.
 It is **one data point** that I found very educational and useful but you should always take it for what it is: **one experiment, one data point**.
 It will give you most value if you use it as an inspiration for **running an experiment on your own project** and comparing with my findings.
 {: .prompt-warning }

-If you are finding this useful, consider subscribing to not miss future articles:
+If you are finding this useful, consider subscribing to not miss future articles and to get my [printable Turbo 8 cheat-sheet](/cheatsheet):
-<script async data-uid="a747d9cf0d" src="https://thoughtful-producer-2834.ck.page/a747d9cf0d/index.js"></script>
+<script async data-uid="c481ada422" src="https://thoughtful-producer-2834.ck.page/c481ada422/index.js"></script>

 ## Background